csc-training/csc-env-eff/slides/05_batch_jobs.md

 # Different type of HPC jobs 2/2
 - Via the [My Projects page in MyCSC](https://my.csc.fi/welcome) you can monitor the BU consumption and apply for more billing units
 - "csc-projects" is a command line tool for showing the BU consumption per project

-# Mapping your needs and the performance

-- Before starting any large-scale calculations it's a good practice to check how the software and your actual input performs
-    - Use short runs in the queue `--partition=test` to check that the input works and that the resource requests are interpreted correctly
-    - If the program works in parallel check that it benefits from the requested parallel resources
-    - Check the output from the `seff` command to ensure that the cpu and memory performances are sufficient

 # HPC serial jobs 1/2